Images are still loading please cancel your preview and try again shortly.

 Risk Advisory solutions

-We collaborate with other Linklaters practices, in particular the Environment, Social and Governance team to help clients:
+We collaborate with other Linklaters practices, in particular the Sanctions, Energy & Infrastructure and Environment, Social and Governance teams to help clients as follows:

-• Understand and comply with their regulatory obligations, as part of their current and prospective operations e.g. setting up in a new jurisdiction.
+• Understand and comply with regulatory obligations as part of their current and prospective operations.
+This often includes advice around setting up in new jurisdictions or creating new business structures – for example, to navigate sanctions and countersanctions or tariff schemes.

-We support clients in the development of compliance management systems and risk-based operational policies, procedures and processes which meet legal and regulatory requirements and are in line with their risk appetite.
-By conducting current state assessments, gap analyses and thematic reviews, we provide practicable recommendations for controls uplifts.
+We assess the design and operational effectiveness of risk and compliance management and controls frameworks, e.g. via gap analyses and current state assessments.
+We also provide practicable recommendations for uplifts to controls, e.g. onboarding, ESG and supply chain related controls.
 We are very experienced in leveraging clients’ existing resources to help them optimise their controls frameworks in a cost-effective way.

 Compliance monitoring, QA and testing